-You can learn more about climate-smart agriculture from the CSA 101 website, developed by global Climate Change, Agricultural and Food Security consortium of the CGIAR.
-The CSA 101 website acts a step-by-step guide to implementing climate-smart agriculture, complete with a compilation of partner tools and resources.
-See also specific Coffee and Cocoa climate-smart agriculture guides that are tailored to companies in those sectors
+You can learn more about climate-smart agriculture from the CSA 101 website, developed by the global Climate Change, Agricultural and Food Security consortium of the CGIAR.
+The CSA 101 website acts a step-by-step guide for implementing climate-smart agriculture, complete with a compilation of tools and resources.
+See specific Coffee and Cocoa climate-smart agriculture guides that are tailored to companies in those sectors.

-The Sustainable Food Lab is working with a number of research partners on decision support tools to answer the questions we hear companies asking about climate adaptation in smallholder supply chains.
-In addition, with partners, we’ve been piloting on the ground programs that support farmers to strengthen climate resilience and improve livelihoods.
+The Food Lab is working with a number of research partners on decision support tools to answer the questions we hear companies asking about climate adaptation in smallholder supply chains.
+The Food Lab has also been piloting on-the-ground programs that support farmers to strengthen climate resilience and improve livelihoods.

 Feed the Future Supply Chain Resilience

-Building on the momentum of the Paris COP 21, USAID teamed up with the climate scientists at CCAFS (CGIAR’s Research Program on Climate Change Agriculture and Food Security), the Sustainable Food Lab, and the innovative agricultural lender Root Capital to launch a learning community on private sector engagement in climate smart agriculture (CSA).
+The Food Lab, in partnership with USAID, climate scientists at CCAFS (CGIAR’s Research Program on Climate Change Agriculture and Food Security) and the innovative agricultural lender Root Capital, built on the momentum of the Paris COP 21 to launch a learning community on private sector engagement in CSA.
 This activity had two overarching goals:

 - Strengthen USAID and others’ capacity to stimulate investment and partner effectively with the private sector in the CSA arena.

-Early mover companies were interviewed at the onset of the program to gain insight into how to best develop and implement tailored climate smart strategies.
-These initial discussions resulted in a diagnostics toolkit for understanding climate exposure risk, evaluating costs and benefits of climate smart practices, and assessing the capacity of small and medium scale enterprises to deliver extension that facilitates farmer adoption of climate smart strategies.
-A learning community facilitated collaboration between private and public sector actors on key questions on CSA engagement and results-sharing on how best to scale climate smart value chains worldwide.
+Early mover companies were interviewed at the onset of the program to gain insight into how to best develop and implement tailored climate-smart strategies.
+These initial discussions resulted in a diagnostics toolkit for understanding climate exposure risk, evaluating costs and benefits of climate-smart practices, and assessing the capacity of small- and medium-scale enterprises to facilitate farmer adoption of climate-smart strategies.
+Private and public sector actors collaboratively addressed key questions about CSA engagement and how best to scale climate-smart value chains worldwide in the learning community.

-The more information about the linked initiatives can also be found on the Feed the Future Private Sector Engagement in CSA agrilinks webpage.
+More information about these initiatives can be found on the Feed the Future Private Sector Engagement in CSA agrilinks webpage.

-The below resources were created as part of the Supply Chain Resilience initiative, a collaboration between CCAFS (CGIAR Research Program on Climate Change Agriculture and Food Security), Root Capital, the Sustainable Food Lab and our many NGO and private sector partners.
+The following resources were created as part of the Supply Chain Resilience initiative, a collaboration between CCAFS (CGIAR Research Program on Climate Change Agriculture and Food Security), Root Capital, the Food Lab and our many NGO and private sector partners.

 Alliance for Resilient Coffee